Lavender Fields in Bulgaria: A Day Trip from Bucharest

 Eating in Veliko Tarnovo

-Since it was almost lunchtime and the weather wasn’t treating us very nice, we decided to head to town and grab a bite to eat.
-But let me tell you one thing when you are in Bulgaria you don’t only grab something to eat.
-Bulgarian portions are huge and delicious and you won’t be able to stop just after one bite.
+But let me tell you one thing: When you are in Bulgaria, you don’t just grab something to eat.
+Bulgarian portions are huge and delicious, and you won’t be able to stop just after one bite.
 Get ready for a foodie weekend!

 Most restaurants in Veliko Tarnovo come with a view, and we stopped at Ego Pizza & Grill for lunch, but I would also recommend the restaurant just next to it, Shtastliveca.